Meera (1945 film): Filming

-Themes

-Subbulakshmi's biographer Lakshmi Viswanathan noted many parallels between her and the film version of Meera, saying, "Meera was married at a tender age to a much older man, the Maharana.
-Her great obsession with Krishna led her to a spiritual path, away from the pomp of the royal palace and all that it stood for.
-She sang the most evocative bhajans on Krishna and wandered about like a minstrel followed by a host of devotees until she attained moksha – that magical moment when the enlightened soul unites with the eternal spirit."

 Soundtrack

-The soundtrack was composed by S. V. Venkatraman, and released under the HMV label.
+The soundtrack was composed by S. V. Venkatraman, and released under the His Master's Voice label.
 The song "Kaatrinile Varum Geetham", written by Krishnamurthy, is set in the Carnatic raga known as Sindhu Bhairavi, and based on "Toot Gayi Man Bina", a Hindi-language non-film song composed by Kamal Dasgupta and sung by Sheila Sarkar.
 While historian Randor Guy claimed that Krishnamurthy suggested the tune to Venkatraman, another historian V. Sriram says Krishnamurthy's daughter Anandi pestered for him to write a Tamil version of the song.
 "Brindhavanatthil" and "Engum Niraindhaaye" are also set in Sindhu Bhairavi, while "Giridhara Gopala" is set in Mohanam.

 Release and reception

 Meera was released on 3 November 1945, Diwali day, and distributed by Narayanan & Company.
-The distributors ran front-page advertisements to announce "the musical movie of your dreams" and specifically to inform all fans that the film's "song hits" available on HMV records.
+The distributors ran front-page advertisements to announce "the musical movie of your dreams" and specifically to inform all fans that the film's "song hits" available on His Master's Voice.
 The film received rave reviews; The Free Press Journal said, "Meera transports us into a different world of bhakti, piety and melody.
 It shatters the misguided belief that film music is inferior.
 Subbulakshmi follows no stereotyped techniques in acting.
 She is just Meera."
 Kay Yess Enn of The Indian Express wrote on 10 November, "[Subbulakshmi] reveals a flair for histrionic heights in some scenes but in general, though showing great improvement on her previous efforts, there is scope for better work in emotional scenes."
 However, the magazine Picturpost (15 November) was more critical, saying the Meera bhajans were not "too pleasing to hear", the film lacked conviction, and realism and was not emotional enough.
 The reviewer felt Subbulakshmi, a Carnatic singer, was miscast as Meera, a Hindustani singer, and Dungan's direction was "bungling".
 The film was a major box office success; according to Smt.
 C. Bharathi, author of the 2008 book M. S. Subbulakshmi, this was largely due to the songs than the acting.
 The film has been screened at various film festivals including the Prague Film Festival, the Venice Film Festival and the Toronto International Film Festival.